Parents’ Essential Guide to Orthodontic Treatments for Kids

 Seeking professional help while the child is young allows the orthodontist to guide the growth of the child’s jaw, direct the child’s teeth into a more favorable position and lower the risk of injury if the child has protruded teeth.

-Did you know that crowded or crooked teeth can prevent your child from cleaning his/her teeth properly?
 A bad bite can also strain your child’s jaw, wear down his/her teeth and lead to more dental problems in the future.

 First Consultation with the Orthodontist